 President Gilbert was a graduate assistant at Duke University and held previous academic appointments at North Carolina State University and University of North Carolina (Chapel Hill) School of Medicine.

-President Gilbert and his wife Leigh are the parents of three grown children, Caroline, Sallie and Peter.
-They have one granddaughter, Eliza.
+He and his wife Leigh are the parents of three grown children, Caroline, Sallie and Peter.
+They have two grandchildren, Eliza and Roger.

 Formal headshot (high resolution photo, shown at right)

 Informal headshot (high resolution photo, shown above)